 Emergencies happen, so when you head out camping, it is best to be prepared.
 Here are some simple ways you can be prepped for your outing:

-Take a Picture of Your Dog – Although it is horrible to even conceive of, but if your dog should go missing during your camping trip, you will want to have a current photo, in good light, on your cell phone.
+Take a Picture of Your Dog -While it’s unfortunate to think about, if your dog goes missing during your camping trip, it’s important to have a current photo in good lighting saved on your cell phone.

-Have a Dog First Aid Kit – You can either buy one already put together or create your own.
+Have a Dog First Aid Kit – You can buy one already assembled or create your own.
 Here is what it should include:

 - A muzzle